How To Reduce Your Summer Electric Bill

 Unplug Electronics When Not In Use

-Unplugging electronics you’re not using, helps more than you think.
-Other than the refrigerator, you really don’t need to keep all your electronics plugged in all the time.
+Unplugging electronics such as game consoles and household appliances like your coffee makers and toaster oven you’re not using helps more than you think.
+Other than the refrigerator and washing machine, you really don’t need to keep all your electronics plugged in all the time.

 Even if they’re not on, leaving your entertainment systems and your chargers plugged into the wall uses small doses of electricity everywhere.